 While 73 per cent of working young people think they are capable of getting a better job, many are finding it difficult to progress.
-59 per cent of working young people feel they need opportunities to develop their skills before they can think about getting a better job, and more than half (54 per cent) of all young people believe a lack of self-confidence holds them back
+59 per cent of working young people feel they need opportunities to develop their skills before they can think about getting a better job, and more than half (54 per cent) of all young people believe a lack of selfconfidence holds them back.
 The Index scores show that money remains the biggest area of concern for young people when it comes to their wellbeing, which may explain why 41 per cent of young people who are in employment are compromising when it comes to the hours they work, either wanting to take on more hours or working more hours than they would like.

 One in ten (12 per cent) working young people currently work more than one job, and 58 per cent of them have to do so out of necessity.
 A quarter (25 per cent) have to work more than one job just to cover their living expenses, while almost one in ten (7 per cent) are working to pay off debts and 18 per cent need the money so that they can support their family.
+"Being made redundant for the third time put me in a really low place.
+I didn't have anyone to turn to and just had to make ends meet by taking a temporary job and signing on to receive benefits.
+Having a job with an expiry date meant that the worry was hanging over my head.